2021 Genetic and Evolutionary Computation Conference (GECCO'21)

 Lille, France, July 10-14, 2021

-The Analysing Algorithmic Behaviour of Optimisation Heuristics Workshop (AABOH), as part of the 2021 Genetic and Evolutionary Computation Conference (GECCO'21), is cordially inviting the submission of original and unpublished research papers.
+The Analysing Algorithmic Behaviour of Optimisation Heuristics Workshop (AABOH), as part of the 2021 Genetic and Evolutionary Computation Conference (GECCO'21), invited the submission of original and unpublished research papers.
 Here you can download the AABOH Special Session Call for Papers (CfP) in PDF format and here as plain text file.

 Optimisation and Machine Learning tools are among the most used tools in the modern world with its omnipresent computing devices.
 Yet, the dynamics of these tools have not been analysed in detail.
 Such scarcity of knowledge on the inner workings of heuristic methods is largely attributed to the complexity of the underlying processes that cannot be subjected to a complete theoretical analysis.
 However, this is also partially due to a superficial experimental set-up and, therefore, a superficial interpretation of numerical results.
 Indeed, researchers and practitioners typically only look at the final result produced by these methods.
 Meanwhile, the vast amount of information collected over the run(s) is wasted.
 In the light of such considerations, it is now becoming more evident that such information can be useful and that some design principles should be defined that allow for online or offline analysis of the processes taking place in the population and their dynamics.